 - Serve sprinkled with extra cheese, sour cream and parsley, if desired.

 I am a big fan of dunking a ripped-off piece of crusty bread in my ham and potato soup.
-If I remember I make a batch of my no-knead bread.
 Or bake off a pan of Rhodes rolls.
 There is no shame in taking help from the freezer section at the grocery store!

 I am a big fan of reheating leftover ham and potato soup on the stovetop in a small saucepan.
 I just a splash of milk to loosen up the soup as it heats.
 Heat to a simmer and stir.
 Alternatively, you can heat the leftovers in a microwave-safe bowl in the microwave on high for 1 minute.
 Be sure to cover the soup in case there is splashing of the soup as it heats.
 Stir and continue heating in 15-second intervals until the desired temperature is reached.